vldbss-2023/lab1-deploy-tidb-cluster-on-aws-eks/0-install-dependencies/README.md

 ## Create Your Own GitHub Repository

 Create a new GitHub repository base on [this template](https://github.com/vldbss-2023/lab1-deploy-tidb-cluster-on-aws-eks)

-1. Clone the newly created repository
+1. Create your own lab1 repo by clicking green button
    ![use_template](../.imgs/use_template.png)
+2. Clone the newly created repository
-2. In the root directory of the repository, run `make install` to install the dependencies
+3. In the root directory of the repository, run `make install` to install the dependencies

 ## Install `kubectl`